blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Jesus as Messiah (Old Testament)
 	- Psalm 22
 	- Isaiah 42-53
+- Conditions of Messiah (failed to satisfy)
+	- Ezekiel 37:26-28 (build the Third Temple)
+	- Isaiah 43:5-6 (bring Jews back to Israel)
+	- Isaiah 2:4 (end wars)
+	- Zechariah 14:9 (Spread knowledge of the God of Israel to unite humanity)
 ## ## Nature of Christians outside the Bible
 - How Christians are in practice https://www.gotquestions.org/father-of-lies.html